spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 ```
 ### Configure Zabbix for monitoring Passive checks

+A passive check is a simple data request.
+Zabbix server or proxy asks for some data (for example, CPU load) and Zabbix agent sends back the result to the server.

 * In the Interfaces parameter, add Agent interface and specify the IP address or DNS name of the Linux machine where the agent is installed.